 There's something about my opening lean on the stone bannister of the staircase outside of Witley Court, that intrigues me as I watch this film back, several weeks after recording it.
 My whole weight is pressed backwards and I lift my leg high into the air, knee bent and foot flexed.
 This is a movement I repeat throughout the film, sometimes juxtaposed with my arms making soft and flowing motions around my head, neck and torso.
 There's both a heaviness and a lightness in these movements - as though my body is a hot air balloon, wishing to take off, but weighted down by something else.
 I see this as related to the history of Witley Court - a site once filled with parties and life, which has now been stripped of that, the site weighted down with the memory of that great fire.

-There's a slightly calmer moment as I begin to playing with my shadow upon entering the building.
+There's a slightly calmer moment as I begin to play with my shadow upon entering the building.
 Filmed in a very narrow shaft of light, it became quite difficult to get this section right as the light began to fade (we'd struggled with multiple takes of this video, trying not to get people in the shot as it became more populated during the summer months of 2020).
 The effect, I feel, is one of wanting to escape from that narrow space - perhaps again like my imagined hot air balloon desperate to take flight.

 I enjoy watching back the angles and diagonals that I create with my body in front of the concrete-supported tower in the centre of the building, responding to the accidentally brutalist concrete criss-cross monument behind me.
 I then wind my hips in slow motion, thinking about slowing down time.
 I do this again after I jump through one of the mansion's front windows, as if portal hopping from one era to the next.